terra-money/docs/docs/validator/security.md

 It is mission critical that an attacker cannot steal a validator's key.
 If this is possible, it puts the entire stake delegated to the compromised validator at risk.
 Hardware security modules are an important strategy for mitigating this risk.

-HSM modules must support `ed25519` signatures for the Terra Chain.
-The YubiHSM2 supports `ed25519` and we expect to have an adapter library available in December 2017.
-The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.

-The Terra team is also working on extending our Ledger Nano S application to support validator signing.
-This app can store recent blocks and mitigate double signing attacks.

-We will update this page when more key storage solutions become available.
+Validators should expect to run an HSM that supports ed25519 keys.
+Here are potential options:

+YubiHSM 2
+Ledger Nano S
+Ledger BOLOS SGX enclave
+Thales nShield support
+The Terra team does not recommend one solution above the other.
+The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 ## Sentry Nodes for Anti-DDoS